miljantekic/minimax-client-js/task-tracker.md

 - Used axios for HTTP requests with proper error handling
 - Added proper TypeScript types and JSDoc comments
 - Ensured compatibility with the existing type definitions

+### N14 (Task #14)
+Implemented robust token storage mechanisms for the Minimax client:
+- Created multiple token storage implementations in `src/auth/token-storage.ts`:
+  - `FileTokenStorage`: Stores tokens securely in a JSON file on disk
+  - `EnvTokenStorage`: Stores tokens in environment variables (for development/testing)
+  - `CustomTokenStorage`: Allows for custom token storage implementations
+- Added comprehensive options for each storage implementation:
+  - File path, directory creation, and file permissions for `FileTokenStorage`
+  - Environment variable name configuration for `EnvTokenStorage`
+  - Custom function handlers for `CustomTokenStorage`
+- Implemented proper error handling and security considerations:
+  - Secure file permissions (0o600 by default) for file-based storage
+  - Directory creation with proper error handling
+  - Graceful handling of missing or invalid tokens
+- Created comprehensive tests in `src/__tests__/auth/token-storage.test.ts`
+- Updated exports in `src/auth/index.ts` and `src/index.ts` for easy importing
+- Ensured backward compatibility with the existing `MemoryTokenStorage`

 <!-- Continue with notes for remaining tasks as they are worked on -->